Ways narcissistic people control people.

-If you’d like a normal, calm, pleasant conversation or discussion, even a debate or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, you’ll have no clue as to what actually just happened, although if you question the narcissist they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
-They will gaslight, project, blame-shift, talk over you, shout at you, they’ll do all they can to send you feeling, confused and frustrated, distract you from the truth or the real conversation, and make you feel guilty or to blame.
+If you’d like a normal, calm, pleasant conversation or discussion, even a debate, or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, you’ll have no clue as to what actually just happened, although if you question the narcissist, they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
+They will gaslight, project, blame-shift, talk over you, shout at you, they’ll do all they can to send you feeling confused and frustrated, distract you from the truth or the actual conversation, and make you feel guilty or to blame.
 In their minds, if you don’t agree with them, you are wrong.

 How to disarm.
 No contact is the best method, don’t fight your enemy, they know all your weaknesses, and they will use them against you, walk away.
-If you can not, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it about children or anything they don’t agree on.
-Do not go off-topic, in a calm, rational voice stick to facts, only tell them once, if they don’t want to talk about it, that’s their choice, you also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
+If you can not, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it about children or anything they disagree on.
+Do not go off-topic.
+In a calm, rational voice, stick to facts, only tell them once.
+If they don’t want to talk about it, that’s their choice.
+You also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
 Do not break your boundaries, and when they’ve got one, they will come after them all.

 3. Projection.
 This is the narcissist defence mechanism not to take responsibility for their actions, to place their toxic negative, hurtful and sometimes dangerous actions onto someone else.
 To avoid accountability and not accept responsibility.
-They are unwilling and often unable to ever see themselves as the problem, whatever they do wrong, someone else always made them do it.
-They will not acknowledge their faults, flaws or wrongdoings.
-Instead of admitting or apologising or working on their inner selves.
-They’ ed prefer to pass it all over onto someone else.
+They are unwilling and often unable to ever see themselves as the problem.
+Whatever they do wrong, to a narcissist, someone else always made them do it.
+They will not acknowledge their faults, flaws or wrongdoings, instead of admitting or apologising or working on their inner selves.
+They prefer to pass it all over onto someone else.
 They will blame shift everything onto other people.
-The only time they will apologise if they believe it will meet a need and is often done by blaming the other party.
-“If you’d have done this I wouldn’t have done that.”
+They will only apologise if they believe it will meet a need, and this is often done by blaming the other party.
+“If you’d have done this, I wouldn’t have done that.”
 Or ” because you didn’t let me, I had to do it.”
 They will change the subject on you to avoid any responsibility for their actions.

 How to disarm.

 4. Changing the goalposts and always nitpicking at you.
 While there is nothing wrong with constructive criticism, a narcissist will only ever give destructive criticism, sometimes disguised as constructive.
 Narcissistic people are extremely jealous and envious of those around them; they do not want people to better themselves; they want you to fail.
-They will pull people down, nitpick and scapegoat others, anything you do well at; they will find a way to take credit for.
+They will pull people down, nitpick and scapegoat others.
+Anything you do well at, they will find a way to take credit for.
 Or drag you down over it.
-They will also raise the goalposts, every time you believe you’ve got it all worked out, and life’s right again, they’ll will up the ante, they will make sure by the time they’ve finished with you, you’re an empty shell of your former self, lacking in self-work, self confidence, self respect.
+They will also raise the goalposts, every time you believe you’ve got it all worked out, and life’s right again, they will up the ante, they will make sure by the time they’ve finished with you, you’re an empty shell of your former self, lacking in self-work, self-confidence, self-respect.
 Instead of helping you with insecurities and weaknesses, they will rip them all wide open and watch you bleed out.
 You will bend over backwards to help and please them, and they will continue their hideous manipulation.

 How to disarm, keep a diary of any threats, call the authorities to build up a picture of the abuse.

 7. Lovebomb, devalue, discard, hoover.
-At the start they will mirror everything about you, come across as your perfect soulmate, then they will slowly take you down, to just up and leave, when you think you can not take any more they swoop back in playing all nice to sweep you off your feet again, this is a pattern they will repeat, whilst people who don’t see who they genuinely allow them to do so.
+At the start, they will mirror everything about you, come across as your perfect soulmate, then they will slowly take you down, to just up and leave, when you think you can not take any more, they swoop back in playing all nice to sweep you off your feet again, this is a pattern they will repeat.
+At the same time, people who don’t see who they genuinely allow them to do so.

 9. Appealing to your emotions.
-Instead of using any form of logic, they will appeal to your Fear, guilt, loyalty, and caring side.
-Whatever the situation requires them to meet their own need at that time.
+Instead of using any form of logic, they will appeal to your Fear, guilt, loyalty, and caring side, where whatever the situation requires them to meet their own need at that time.
 They will also use over the top pity plays on you.
 Things like.
-“My ex cheated on me, and I know how it feels so I’d never do that to you.”
+“My ex cheated on me, and I know how it feels, so I’d never do that to you.”
 Or.
 “I don’t know what I’d do without you.”
 Then the.
-“After everything, I’ve done for you, and you’ll not do this one thing for me.”
+“After everything I’ve done for you, and you’ll not do this one thing for me.

 How to disarm.
 Remember first the others probably aren’t, and even if they are or did, they are not you, you are entitled to live your life, exactly how you want to, you need a million ways to say no, and once you’ve said it, stick to that no. You do not need to explain or even continue the conversation.

 11. False compromise.
 They look like they’re going to meet you halfway.
-Think again, so if pay for a holiday when they say they’ll pay you half, they might not pay at all once paid, or they might offer 25% and justify with something they’ve done for you.
-Or something you haven’t done as to why they shouldn’t pay any more.
+Think again, so if you pay for a holiday when they say they’ll pay you half, they might not pay at all once paid, or they might offer 25% and justify with something they’ve done for you.
+Or something you haven’t done as to why they shouldn’t pay anymore.

-Stay strong, keep learning, keep working on you, keep healing and keep growing.
+Stay strong, keep learning, keep working on yourself, keep healing and keep growing.